 People with a history of severe allergic reaction to any component of the vaccine should not take it.

-Is this vaccine recommended for adolescents?
+Is this vaccine recommended for children and adolescents?

 What is the recommended dosage?